Spanish peseta

 The peseta (/pəˈseɪtə/, [peˈseta]) was the currency of Spain between 1868 and 2002.
 Along with the French franc, it was also a de facto currency used in Andorra (which had no national currency with legal tender).

 Etymology

-The name of the currency originally comes from peceta, a Catalan diminutive form of the (Catalan) word peça (lit. piece, i.e. a coin), not from the Spanish peso (lit. weight).
+The name of the currency derives from peceta, a Catalan word meaning little piece, from of the Catalan word peça (lit. piece, "coin").
+Its etymology has wrongly been attributed to the Spanish peso.
 The word peseta has been known as early as 1737 to colloquially refer to the coin worth 2 reales provincial or 1/5 of a peso.
 Coins denominated in "pesetas" were briefly issued in 1808 in Barcelona under French occupation; see Catalan peseta.

 Symbol

 Traditionally, there was never a single symbol or special character for the Spanish peseta.
 Common abbreviations were "Pta" (plural: "Pts), "Pt", and "Ptas".
 A common way of representing amounts of pesetas in print was using superior letters: "Pta" and "Pts".